3 minute read

 With increasingly squeezed budgets, getting the right school technology and management practices in place can be challenging.
 However, by taking the time to simplify their school’s ICT infrastructure; headteachers can be freed up to get on with making more strategic improvements.
 To do this, headteachers must work with IT staff on things like:

-- Keeping ICT policies and procedures up-to-date and compliant
+• Keeping ICT policies and procedures up-to-date and compliant

-- Combining valuable educational tools (e.g. ActivPanel) with Bring Your Own Device (BYOD) initiatives
+• Combining valuable educational tools (e.g. ActivPanel) with Bring Your Own Device (BYOD) initiatives

-Ultimately, while headteachers do have challenges to overcome, by formulating a robust ICT strategy, they can ensure that any educational technology they have invested in is delivering as it should, helping to provide a more engaging learning experience, and supporting their school’s strategic aims.
+Ultimately, while headteachers do have challenges to overcome, by formulating a robust ICT strategy, they can ensure that any educational technology they have invested in is delivering as it should, helping provide a more engaging learning experience, and supporting their school’s strategic aims.